 3) NEPA Analysis

 Each of these phases typically incorporates a collaborative element where public input, review, or comment may be requested.
 The Inventory and Verification process for the Tres Rios Field Office was completed in 2017.
-The scoping period for TAP Area 1 ran from April 22 through May 22, 2019.
+The scoping period for TAP1 was open from April 22 through May 22, 2019.
+The Public Comment Period for the Preliminary Environmental Assessment ran from September 19 through October 21, 2019.